Mosho1/ece458a3/README.md

 ## Randomness

-All random tokens are generating using:
+All random tokens are generated using:

 ```typescript
 const generateToken = (length = 24) =>